42piratas/yothanks/README.md

 - Only add users to list of all-time contributors after sending them an email
 - Security practices regarding access to GH
 - Security practices regarding access to SMPT
+- Test in a bigger domain of repositories
+- Write a 'how-to'